-Who Doesn’t Have “Catch a Flying Fish” on Their Bucket List?
+Who Doesn’t Have “Catch a Flying Fish at Pike Place Fish Market” on Their Bucket List?

-We maneuvered our way through the crowds to see some lucky observers take their chance at on being on the end of a fish toss.
+We maneuvered our way through the crowds to see some lucky observers take their chance at being on the end of a fish toss.
 While the guys behind the counter were working hard to fill orders, there are also a couple of guys out front answering questions and passing out samples.
-Also they are calling out order to those behind the counter and helping to sell the products.
-Yes this is a legit fish market, and they are always busy selling their freshest catch!
+Also, they are calling out the order to those behind the counter and helping to sell the products.
+Yes, this is a legit fish market, and they are always busy selling their freshest catch!

 Tip 1: Be Friendly & Talkative